Samsung/ColorPatternTracker/README.md

 7. Start the app on the VR phone and put it in GearVR.

-8. Optionally, register the multiple patterns.
-See details below.

-9. Wear GearVR and try to move back and forth, and left and right to notice that your view in VR is adjusting according to your motion.
+8. Wear GearVR and try to move back and forth, and left and right to notice that your view in VR is adjusting according to your motion.